Magnetically-Driven Neutron-Rich Ejecta Unleashed: Global 3D Neutrino-General Relativistic Magnetohydrodynamic Simulations of Collapsars Probe the Conditions for r-process Nucleosynthesis: Summary

 In our simulations, we initiate exceptionally strong magnetic fields to resolve the MRI within the disk.
-This approach leads to high accretion speeds, forcing our models to maintain extremely high mass accretion rates of $ \dot{M} \sim 10\,\msun\,\s^{-1} $ to facilitate disk neutronization.
+This approach leads to high disk inflow velocities, forcing our models to maintain extremely high mass accretion rates of $ \dot{M} \sim 10\,\msun\,\s^{-1} $ to facilitate disk neutronization.
 These high mass accretion rates also drive extreme jet energies of $ 10^{53}\,{\rm erg} \lesssim E_{\rm jet} \lesssim 10^{54}\,{\rm erg} $.
-While very atypical, the lower energy end of such extreme GRBs exist in nature \citep[][]{Burns2023,boat2023}, hinting at a possible connection of extremely bright GRBs with large neutron-rich ejecta mass.
+While very atypical, the lower-energy end of such extreme GRBs exists in nature \citep[][]{Burns2023,boat2023}, hinting at a possible connection of extremely bright GRBs with large neutron-rich ejecta mass.
 The high mass accretion rates will also cause the BH to double its mass within the collapse time, leading to a substantial spin-down \citep{beverly_spindown,jon_spindown}, which complicates our assumption of static spacetime.
 Similarly, although our simulations produce up to $\mej \approx\msun$ of ejecta with $\ye<0.25$ within the freeze-out time, these results are influenced by the magnetic field strength and density profile of the collapsing star, which yield exceptionally high accretion rates and jet power in our models.
-Moreover, the final $ \ye $ may change depending on what neutrino-matter interactions are taken into account in the neutrino transport, therefore the outcomes could be different if more sophisticated neutrino transport calculations are performed.
+Moreover, the final $ \ye $ may change depending on what neutrino-matter interactions are taken into account in the neutrino transport; therefore, the outcomes could be different if more sophisticated neutrino-transport calculations are performed.